Jul 31, 2025

 As I was waiting for my prescription to be filled, it began sprinkling.
 I guess God used that to give us natural air conditioning, to bring down the temperature.
 Kinya and I decided, instead of taking nature pictures, since we might get rained on, to stop in at a nearby grocery store this afternoon--and God had treats lined up there for me...by the time we got out of the store, the clouds had parted, showing us a beautiful blue sky again.

 By now, I'd gotten in the frame of mind where I could see the flowers God had been placing along the way for me.
-I hadn't been able to enjoy them before.
-Just before going back inside the house when we got home, I noticed my Mother's Day orchid mentioned in a previous post.
+I hadn't been able to enjoy them when thinking about how hot and miserable I was.
+Just before going inside when we got back, I noticed my Mother's Day orchid mentioned in a previous post.

 Hm; thank You God, for loving even silly folk like me who "gotta" be made every once in a while to enjoy His blessings!